Anurognathus

 Ecology as an Aerial Hunter

-Based on these physical characteristics, Anurognathus is believed to have been an insectivore.
+Given these physical characteristics, Anurognathus is believed to have been insectivorous.

-Their hunting style is compared to that of the modern bird, the “Nightjar.”
+Their hunting style is often compared to that of the modern bird, the “nightjar.”

-Utilizing their superior flight capabilities and maneuverability, they would swiftly fly through the air, snatching up other flying insects one after another.
+Utilizing their excellent flight capabilities and agility, they swiftly flew through the air, snatching up flying insects one after another.

-While their flight capabilities didn’t allow for high maximum speeds, they seemed to specialize in “maneuverability.”
+While their flight capabilities may not have allowed for high maximum speeds, they seem to have been specialized for “agility.”

-In the skies of Jurassic Germany, Anurognathus, with its charmingly small body and unique “tailless” form, played its part in the ecosystem.
+In the skies of Jurassic Germany, Anurognathus—with its adorable tiny body and peculiar “tailless” appearance—played a vital role in the ecosystem.